-Gateshead is located on the southern bank of the The urban centre, shared with Newcastle, is the River Tyne, opposite Newcastle upon Tyne to the focus of regeneration, promoting growth through north, and bordering County Durham to the south, the digital economy, knowledge-based businesses Northumberland to the west and South Tyneside/ and cultural-led regeneration.
-Major initiatives Sunderland to the east.
-The Borough stretches almost such as the Glasshouse International Centre for 13 miles along the south bank of the River Tyne and Music, BALTIC Centre for Contemporary Art, PROTO covers 55 square miles, making it the largest of the and the Gateshead Millennium Bridge have all five Tyne and Wear authorities. been developed over recent years and there are ambitious developments along the river including an Gateshead is a Borough of contrasts.
-It has a large international conference centre and arena.
+Gateshead is located on the southern bank of the River Tyne, opposite Newcastle upon Tyne to the north, and bordering County Durham to the south, Northumberland to the west and South Tyneside/ Sunderland to the east.
+The Borough stretches almost 13 miles along the south bank of the River Tyne and covers 55 square miles, making it the largest of the five Tyne and Wear authorities.

 Gateshead is a Borough of contrasts.
 It has a large urban hub centred around the main town centre area in Bridges ward and has a number of smaller urban centres and busy employment areas such as Blaydon, Whickham, Felling and Birtley.
 However, around two thirds of the borough are rural with numerous small settlements.
-Gateshead College is at the heart of its community and offers high quality provision developed to meet its unique and diverse needs.
-The college's sites are situated alongside industry and employment hubs and enable effective engagement with industry.